 - 1. Faculty are prohibited from giving out grades to students, please do not call or e-mail your advisor, the program director, other members of the nursing faculty, or the nursing administrative assistant to find out your grade. - 2.
-Unit examination grades will be posted on Blackboard, Scantrons will be returned to students at the next class.
-Students, who are unable to pick up their Scantron at that time, may get their Scantron only from a nursing faculty member or the nursing administrative assistant after the examination return has taken place. - 3.
-Final course grades will be posted on My Maria.
-Final examination Scantrons will be returned to students at the beginning of the following semester.
+Unit examination grades will be posted on Blackboard - 3.
+Final course grades will be posted on MyMaria/PowerCampus.